Supervision of LCSW Applicants

-To be qualified for the level of LICSW, the Board requires completion of 3,000 hours of clinical social work practice under the supervision of an LICSW supervisor.
+To be qualified for the level of LCSW, the Board requires completion of 3,000 hours of clinical social work practice under the supervision of an LCSW supervisor.
 These supervised hours must be completed post-Master's degree.
 The supervised hours must also be completed in a period of no more than 4 years.

 Supervision Plan Requirements